 You’d be amazed how many people don’t know their blood pressure.
 According to the British Heart Foundation, around 7 million people in the UK are living with undiagnosed high blood pressure.
 Surprising, when you consider the knock-on risks of heart disease, heart attacks, strokes and kidney disease.

-Put simply, blood pressure is the force with which blood through your blood moves through your blood vessels around the body.
-High blood pressure rarely produces symptoms, so the best way to find out if you have high blood pressure is to get it tested before the subsequent effects strike.
+Put simply, blood pressure is the force with which blood moves through your blood vessels around the body.
+People with high blood pressure generally feel perfectly well.
+You don’t look or feel different.
+Headaches, for instance, are not a common feature of high blood pressure.
+So the best way to find out if you have high blood pressure is to get it tested before the effects strike.

 Know Your Numbers

 With the potential risks linked to high blood pressure, it's important to understand what your readings mean ...

 Blood pressure readings consist of two numbers – systolic pressure and diastolic pressure.
 Systolic blood pressure – the higher value – is the force at which the heart contracts and blood is pumped through the arteries.
 Diastolic blood pressure – the lower value – is the lowest point of pressure between beats when the heart relaxes.
-A reading for people in good health would be below 120/80.
+A reading for people in good health would be below 120/80 and above 90/60.

 6 Tips to Lower your Blood Pressure